ckxng/wakeup/README.md

 filename "ACTION.ogg" (for example: wakeup-rise.ogg).
 There is a sample file called sample.ogg in that same folder.
 The audio file will loop.

+Image files must be added to the ./Release/assets/images/ folder using the filename "ACTION.png" (for example: wakeup-rise.png).
+There is are sample images for each of the built-in actions in that same folder.

 Platforms
 ---------
 The primary target for Wakeup is a RaspberryPi running Raspbian ARMv6 with a